Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-The schema description coverage is 100%, with the parameter 'access_token' well-documented in the schema.
-The description does not add any additional meaning or context beyond what the schema provides, such as token format or validation rules, so it meets the baseline for high schema coverage.
+Schema coverage is 100%, so the parameter is fully documented in the schema.
+The description does not add any additional meaning beyond what the schema provides, hitting the baseline of 3.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.